Palming coins and confusing crowds

 3. The Classic Palm

-The Classic Palm is another essential technique for hiding a coin in your hand.
+The Classic Palm is another technique for hiding a coin in your hand.
 It involves gripping the coin between your palm and the base of your fingers.

 4. The Thumb Palm